St Illtyd's Church, Llantwit Major: The East Chapel

 Architectural features of East church include squints (hagioscopes), stone benches, a carved stone reredos, and roof level markings on the tower, which tell the story of development in the East church.
 Other features of interest in the East chapel are the medieval wall paintings, which include the Royal Standard of King James c.
 1604, St. Christopher (c.1400) and those of Mary Magdalene and the Virgin Mary on the walls of the Chancel.

 The Galilee Chapel

 The Galilee chapel was built on the western end of the West chapel during the 13th century, and was positioned near the sacristy, where the vestments and church plate were stored.
 Though its original purpose is unknown, it was endowed as a chantry by Sir Hugh Raglan in around 1470–80.
 When Parliament abolished chantries during the reign of Edward VI, the Galilee chapel fell into a ruined state for many centuries.
 In 2013, after two years of fundraising, the Galilee Project successfully raised funds to reconstruct the chapel and bring it back into use as a visitor's centre and exhibition centre for the Celtic crosses.
 The chapel was rededicated and reopened in November, 2013.

+Grounds

+The grounds include a 13th-century gatehouse, a monks' pigeon-house, ruined walls in a garden area, and mounds near the vicarage.
+The churchyard contains the war graves of two British Army soldiers and a V.A.D. nurse of World War I and one British soldier from World War II.